Levels: Beginner, Intermediate

 Max. participants: 12

-This course teaches the aesthetics and practical methods of DJing to expand your artistic and creative potential.
+This course teaches the aesthetics and practical methods of DJing to introduce and expand your artistic and creative potential.

 Renowned artists in the field (Marc Matter/Institut für Feinmotorik, Fallon MacWilliams aka Darwin, Florian Meyer aka Don’t DJ, Lena Willikens, Phillip Sollmann aka Efdemin, Eric D. Clark) will share their experience and knowledge: